AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/FAQ.md

 Please note that using the `MsalInterceptor` is optional and you can write your own interceptor if you choose to.
 Alternatively, you can also explicitly acquire tokens using the acquireToken APIs.

 ## Usage

+### How do I secure routes?
+Please see our [initialization doc](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v2-docs/initialization.md#secure-the-routes-in-your-application) for more information about securing routes with the `MsalGuard`.

+Please note that while the `MsalGuard` is done with best effort, it is a convenience feature intended to improve the user experience and, as such, should not be relied upon for security.
+Attackers can potentially get around client-side guards, and you should ensure that the server does not return any data the user should not access.

+You may also need a route guard that addresses specific needs.
+We encourage you to write your own guard if `MsalGuard` does not meet all those needs.

 ### How do I get accounts?